Learn how to write scalable iOS code using the VIPER architecture with some MVVM and MVC tricks and coordinators in mind.

 there is no such thing as a bad architecture

 The weapon of choise only depends on the situation, but you know everything is relative.
-Let's walk through all the iOS design patterns and architectures real quick and learn VIPER for real. 🐍
+Let's walk through all the iOS design patterns and architectures real quick and start learning VIPER. 🐍

 Let's start with the basics, right?
 If we don't get into UIKit, we can find that there are many design patterns invented, maybe you know some of them already.
 But hey, since we don't have that much time and I'd like to talk about VIPER, let's check out the basic principle of building UIKit apps using the MVC pattern.

 The Model-View-Controller (Massive-View-Controller) pattern is a basic concept.
 You have usually a huge UIViewController subclass that controls all the views and collects every model that needed to be displayed for the end user.
 For example you call an API endpoint using URLSession or Alamofire from the controller, do the response data validation and formatting then you implement your table or collection view delegates on the view controller, so basically all the application logic goes inside that single overstuffed miserable view controller class.
 Does this ring a bell for you? 🙄

 After realizing the problem, the first thing that you can do is outsourcing the data transforming or binding part to a sepearate class.
 This is how the smart people at Miscrosoft invented the Model-View-ViewModel architecture pattern.
 Now you're one step closer, your data models and the views can have their "get together" on a whole new level inside shiny new files far-far away from controller land.
 However this pattern will not clean up all the leftovers inside the view controller.
 Remember that you still have to feed the view controller with data, handle all the different states.